 Germs are inescapable.
 They’re an integrated part of our world for better or for worse.
 While some germs are actually helpful, others cause disease and infection.
 Germs are found on every surface across every element.
 They’re in the air that we breathe and the water we drink.
 Germs are in the soil, on our food, in our beds, and saturated on our phones.
 Germs live inside of our bodies and can help certain body parts function—such as our gut’s microbiome.
 The germs that can cause harm are invasive and spread disease.
 COVID-19 is just one example of this type of germ.
 It’s a virus that’s easily transmittable and can spread from person to person or live on surfaces.
 There are millions of other harmful bacteria, viruses, and pathogens that can survive on organic and non-organic material, making the risk for infection high.
 To avoid infection, take the proper precautions by washing your hands and avoid touching your eyes, nose, or mouth.
 You should also focus on cleaning, disinfecting, and sanitizing.
-While some people believe these are the same, there’s a crucial different between cleaning, disinfecting, and sanitizing that could save your health.
+While some people believe these are the same, there’s a crucial difference between cleaning, disinfecting, and sanitizing that could save your health.

 What’s the Difference Between Cleaning, Disinfecting, and Sanitizing?

 Contrary to what you might think, cleaning, disinfecting, and sanitizing are not terms that can be used interchangeably.
 Each of them implies different levels of eradicating germs and they should be considered when trying to avoid harmful germs.
 Let’s look into the different between cleaning, sanitizing, and disinfecting.